RightCake1/Whole-Genome-Analysis-Guideline-for-beginners/FASTQ_to_FASTA/FASTQ_processing.md

 Here's the step-by-step process you'll follow:

-Preparation: First, you need to get your files and the right software ready.
+1. Preparation: First, you need to get your files and the right software ready.

-Quality Check: Next, you'll use a tool called FastQC to look at the overall quality of your raw data.
+2. Quality Check: Next, you'll use a tool called FastQC to look at the overall quality of your raw data.
 This is like a health check for your sequences.

-Trimming: Based on the health check, you'll use a tool called Trimmomatic to cut out the bad, low-quality parts of your sequences.
+3. Trimming: Based on the health check, you'll use a tool called Trimmomatic to cut out the bad, low-quality parts of your sequences.

-Final Quality Check: After trimming, you'll run FastQC again to make sure your cleaning process worked and your sequences are now high quality.
+4. Final Quality Check: After trimming, you'll run FastQC again to make sure your cleaning process worked and your sequences are now high quality.

-Conversion: Finally, you'll convert the cleaned FASTQ files into FASTA format, which is a simpler file type that's ready for your main analysis.
+5. Conversion: Finally, the next step is, you'll convert the cleaned FASTQ files into FASTA format, which is a simpler file type that's ready for your main analysis.

 ## Prerequisites